Questions and Answers

 Still, not everyone felt confident in making their own drum or rattle, and I was willing to make them for those individuals.

 for Drums and Rattles?

-I get hides from reputable sources around the country.
-I have worked with most of my suppliers for years.
+I got hides from reputable sources around the country.
+I worked with most of my suppliers for years.
 Once in a while,

-I will find a new supplier, such as an Indiana ranch that had buffalo and elk hides left over from hunting.
+I found a new supplier, such as an Indiana ranch that had buffalo and elk hides left over from hunting.

-The hides I obtain are always the byproduct of something else.
+The hides I obtained were always the byproduct of something else.

 353 Milkyway S, Cosmos, MN 56228